 These surgeries and procedures can cost a good bit.
 Make sure that you understand the total cost of everything – including the costs of the procedure itself, any medicine you’ll need before and after the procedure, follow-up treatment, office visits, and other miscellaneous costs.

 Surgery should not replace good health practices.
 Here are steps you can do to help you look and feel healthy and younger .

 - Reduce the time you are exposed to sun.

 - Don’t smoke cigarettes.

 - Try to Reduce drugs and too much alcohol.

-For those that are not happy with their overall looks rather than just a certain part of their appearance, cosmetic surgery is most likely not the answer.
-These people are unlikely to be satisfied with the outcome from just one cosmetic surgery procedure.
+For people who are unhappy with their general looks rather than just a certain part of their appearance, cosmetic surgery is probably not the answer.
+They are not likely to be satisfied with the outcome from just one cosmetic surgery .

-Before you choose to have cosmetic surgery, think about your general health.
-Remember that all procedures have certain risks.
-And having an existing health condition such as heart disease or high blod pressure may increase the risk.
+Before you choose to have a cosmetic procedure, think about your general health.
+Consider that all procedures have risks.
+And having a pre-existing health condition like high blood pressure or heart disease may increase the risk.

 [yt_playlist mainid=”Y0eKEVrkKC0″ vdid=”Y0eKEVrkKC0,OyKFS693dsQ,Rc-bsVTAMBM,HYIV3sgzT6A” novd=”4″]